ToniAndstrom/Zoo_App_React/README.md

-This Zoo-app was made as a task for my schools(Helsinki Business College) React class using the basics of React.
+This Zoo-app was made as a task for my schools (Helsinki Business College) React class using the basics of React.
+The task was started during class taught by Margit Tennosaar and our task was to finish it and make "ours".

 Technologies used: React.
+Images on the cards are from https://unsplash.com/.

 Screenshots: